Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Application to physical systems

 The QKT is described by an angular momentum vector ${\bf{J}} = (J_x, J_y, J_z)$ and its components obey the standard algebra of angular momentum.
-The unitary time evolution operator for QKT is given as follows \cite{haake1987classical}:
+The unitary time evolution operator for QKT is represented as follows \cite{haake1987classical}:

 The first term represents free precession of the top around $y$-axis with angular frequency $p$, and the second term represents periodic $\delta$ kicks applied to the top.
 Here, $\tilde{k}$ is the kick strength or chaos parameter.
 For $\tilde{k}=0$, the top is integrable, and for $\tilde{k}>0$, as it increases, the top becomes increasingly chaotic.